 - Brush the pork using 2 tablespoons preserves; continue grilling till an instant-read thermometer reading is reached.
 Insert the food thermometer into your pork’s thickest part which should read 145 degrees Fahrenheit.
 Let it cook for 2 to 5 minutes.
 Roast your apricot halves on the grill’s coolest part, turning regularly until tender.
 This should take about 4 minutes.
 Transfer the apricots and pork to a clean dish bowl then let it rest for about 5 minutes.

 - Meanwhile, whisk your remaining 1 tablespoon preserves, shallot, oil, vinegar, 1/4 teaspoon pepper and salt to taste.
 Cut the apricot into wedges and add to your dressing alongside watercress or arugula; carefully toss to coat.
 Serve the fruit salad with the grilled pork.

-It’s a fast and fun meal to whip up, usually taking less than 40 minutes at the kitchen.
-The medium-grain brown rice packs a toothsome texture with nutty flavor that perfectly complements your creamy, goat cheese cake.
+It’s a fast and fun meal to whip up, usually taking less than 40 minutes in the kitchen.
+The medium-grain brown rice packs a toothsome texture with a nutty flavor that perfectly complements your creamy, goat cheesecake.
 This dessert can be served over salad greens as a primary course dinner.

 - 1/2 teaspoon salt, dried thyme and freshly ground pepper

 - 2 medium carrots, preferably shredded using the grater’s large-hole section

 - 3 ounces goat cheese